 Uig – Where to stay on the Isle of Skye for the Fairy Glen

 This port village on the Trotternish Peninsula is a charming place to stay off the beaten tourist path on the Isle of Skye.
 From Uig, one can take a ferry to Uist or Harris, or simply enjoy staying in this small village for a day or two.
 One of the more popular places to visit near Uig is the Fairy Glen, a unique landscape created by landslides.
 In town, there are a few choices for accommodation, as well as a few restaurants, but beware this will be a quiet place to stay, with the conveniences of Portree nearly an hour away.
 Personally i think Uig is the best area to stay in Isle of Skye.

 Where to Stay in Uig

-Budget Hotels in Uig
+Mid range Hotels in Uig

-Family Friendly Hotels in Uig
+Affordable Luxury Hotels in Uig

 Abhaig Boutique B&B – Isle of Skye (best suited for couples or singles)

 Staffin – Where to stay on the Isle of Skye on a budget